Eyescale/Consensus/README.md

     * configure Apache to permit CGI - cf.
        https://httpd.apache.org/docs/current/howto/cgi.html
     * copy the consensus executable under /Library/WebServer/CGI-Executables
-    * copy the entire contents of the distribution's 'Documents' directory under /Library/WebServer/Documents
+    * copy the entire contents of the Pilot's 'Documents' sub-directory under /Library/WebServer/Documents
 * To run, you need to
     * launch consensus in operator mode, e.g. from the distribution's directory type
     ```